tomajask/100-days-of-code/r1-log.md

 ### R1D45

-Continued with JS course -> Adding CSS to Todos App and deploying it to [Netlify](https://eager-wozniak-2213de.netlify.app/).
+Continued with JS course ->
+- Adding CSS to Todos App and deploying it to [Netlify](https://eager-wozniak-2213de.netlify.app/).
+- Modified Hangman game to use Boilerplate and deployed it to [Netlify](https://reverent-tesla-958770.netlify.app/) using Webpack with Babel.

 ### R1D44